Ray Tapajna Chronicles - News - Issues - Occupy All Streets - Occupy Economic Crisis

 Affects of Poverty and Unemployment on education

---> Is abortion also a social economic geopolitical problem ? :
+Abortion is also a social economic geopolitical problem

----> Is High Tech/Bio Tech baloney in restoring our cities? :
+High Tech baloney about restoring our cities? :

 A Silent Economic Depression Study